MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

 Some parameters of script packages in the template have been configured with the recommended values and are not mentioned in this section.
 For fine-tuning purposes, see more information about all the parameters of script packages in [Script packages for {{ site.data.keys.mf_server }}](#script-packages-for-mobilefirst-server).

-For more information about the composition and configuration options of the predefined template that is used in this procedure, see [{{ site.data.keys.product }} Application Center (WAS single node) template](#mobilefirst-platform-application-center-was-single-node-template).
+For more information about the composition and configuration options of the predefined template that is used in this procedure, see [{{ site.data.keys.mf_app_center }} (WAS single node) template](#mobilefirst-application-center-was-single-node-template).

 1. Create a pattern from the predefined template:
     * In **the IBM PureApplication System** dashboard, click P**atterns → Virtual System Patterns**.
 The Virtual System Patterns page opens.
-    * On the **Virtual System Patterns** page, click **Create New**, and then in the pop-up window, select **{{ site.data.keys.product }} (AppCenter Liberty single node)** from the list of predefined templates.
+    * On the **Virtual System Patterns** page, click **Create New**, and then in the pop-up window, select **MobileFirst Platform (AppCenter Liberty single node)** from the list of predefined templates.
 If the name is only partially visible due to its length, you can confirm that the correct template is selected by viewing its description on the More information tab.
     * In the **Name** field, provide a name for the pattern.
     * In the **Version** field, specify the version number of the pattern.
     * Click **Start Building**.
-2. Mandatory for AIX : In IBM PureApplication System running on Power , the {{ site.data.keys.product }} DB node needs to use the AIX-specific add-on component "Default AIX add disk" to replace the "Default add disk" component in the template to support the **jfs2** file system:
+2. Mandatory for AIX : In IBM PureApplication System running on Power , the MobileFirst Platform DB node needs to use the AIX-specific add-on component "Default AIX add disk" to replace the "Default add disk" component in the template to support the **jfs2** file system:
     * In the Pattern Builder, select the **MFP AppCenter DB** node.
     * Click the **Add a Component** Add-on button (the button is visible above the component box when you hover the cursor over the **MFP AppCenter** DB node).
     * From the Add Add-ons list, select **Default AIX** add disk.
-The component is added as the lowest component of the {{ site.data.keys.product }} DB node.
+The component is added as the lowest component of the MobileFirst Platform DB node.
     * Select the **Default AIX** add disk component and specify the following attributes:

         **DISK\_SIZE\_GB**